lindell/multi-gitter/README.md

   -m, --commit-message string   The commit message.
 Will default to title + body if none is set.
-  -d, --dry-run                 Run without pushing changes or creating pull requests -R, --max-reviewers int       If this value is set, reviewers will be randomized -o, --org string              The name of the GitHub organization.
-  -b, --pr-body string          The body of the commit message.
+  -d, --dry-run                 Run without pushing changes or creating pull requests -R, --max-reviewers int       If this value is set, reviewers will be randomized -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.
   -t, --pr-title string         The title of the PR.
 Will default to the first line of the commit message if none is set.
   -r, --reviewers strings       The username of the reviewers to be added on the pull request.